kide-vm/kide/test/bench/results.md

 # Results

 Results were measured by a ruby script.
 Mean and variance was measured until variance was low, always under one percent.
-Noop showed that program startup is a factor, so all programs loop from 10 to 50k.
+Noop showed that program startup is a factor, so all programs loop somewhere from 1M to 100, depending on how intensive.

 The machine was a virtual arm (qemu) run on a acer swift 5 (i5 8265 3.9GHz), performance roughly equivalent to a raspberry pi.
 Results (in ms) should be seen as relative, not absolute.